 You can play with the EQ to bring out different frequencies of your bass, and conjure up exactly the tone you are looking for.
 Or, you can bypass it altogether.
 There’s also high and low-pass knobs you can use in conjunction with the EQ, or on their own if you choose to bypass the equalizer.

-The Hartke HA3500 and HA5500 feature a dual preamp system, tube and solid state.
+The HA3500 features a dual preamp system, tube and solid state.
 You can blend the two sounds using a pair of knobs on the face of the amp.
-You aren’t going to dial in Ampeg-like tube sounds, but depending on your style you might find the options here very useful.

 Finally, the 3500/5500 has a built in compression system, controllable by a knob on the front panel.
 Again, depending on your style you may find this useful, or shut it off entirely, but it’s nice to know its there.

-That’s most of the important stuff, but the HA3500 and HA5500 have more going on that you ought to know about.
+That’s most of the important stuff, but the HA3500 has more going on that you ought to know about.
 There is a pair of inputs, one for basses with active electronics and one for passive.
 The volume of the bass is managed via one master volume control.

 Again, this is testimony to the flexibility of this amp.
 No matter what situation you end up in as a gigging bassist, these amps have you covered.